Screaming For Answers - Helping Kids Make Cents Out Of Money

 This one is a bit more obvious, it's putting your kids to work.
 Likely it means doing some chores around the house.

-A good way to teach this is to have them pay you back with their earnings.
+A good way to teach this is to have them pay you with their earnings to buy back some of their time.
 Particularly, if you've been matching their money and paying them 'interest' and teaching them how to work for money.
 When you let them pay you to get out of a chore, it's a great way to learn that money can buy them time!
-Probably the most important lesson a kid can learn about money.
+Probably the most important lesson a kid can learn about money is when you have enough of it.
+You no longer have to work for money because it works for you.

 Teach them to invest in their financial education

 Find a way to inspire your kid to learn about money.
 Financial Hipster was created to help people learn about money.
 If you can't teach it, find resources that will teach your kids about money.
-There are so many tools out there like this Ultimate Resources For Teaching Kids About Money list.
+There are so many tools out there like this Ultimate Resources For Teaching Kids About Money list or find online games that help them learn about money while having fun.
+This article by creditcard.com is another great guide and has several links under the resources section to fun games for children 6th grade and beyond.
 When kids understand money they will have a better financial future.

 Frankly...Do anything to teach your kids about money